Personalized data cards with self-defined regions in Power BI for Group A

 I came to ACA with a pretty specific question: I wanted to provide insight into certain figures on a map, with a selective representation of our own sales regions and a subdivision within those regions.

 The ACA data team managed to get this done in no time.
 The communication was excellent and they strived to deliver exactly what I had in mind.
-This attitude led to the desired result!— Patricia Alen, CEO at Group A
+This attitude led to the desired result!— Patricia Alen, Marketing Director at Group A